What Does a Medical Assistant Do?

 In order to secure a paid position, aspiring certified medical assistants must promote their skills and experience to potential employers.
 Since each job opening will feature a unique list of requisite criteria, it's important to apply for each position individually.
 Submit a cover letter with the other required materials (i.e., a resume and a copy of the official certification) that directly addresses the desired skills listed for each job lead.

 If no prerequisites are listed, you should list the skills and areas of expertise that are most likely to impress employers.
-In a December 2013 blog post, Elizabeth Ross of Rasmussen College noted the following medical assisting skills (listed in descending order) are most often required among CMA job applicants.
+According to career expert Alison Doyle, these are just some of the medical assisting skills most often required among CMA job applicants.

 - Electrocardiogram (EKG)